Generalized periodicity theorems: Introduction

 The definitions of a finitely presentable object and a locally finitely presentable category can be found in~\cite[Definitions~1.1 and~1.9, and Theorem~1.11]{AR} (it is helpful to keep in mind that in abelian categories the notions of a generator and a strong generator coincide).
 All locally finitely presentable abelian categories have exact direct limit functors, so they are Grothendieck~\cite[Proposition~1.59]{AR}.
 The abelian category of modules over an arbitrary ring $\sK=\Modr R$ is an important example of a locally finitely presentable abelian category.

 Finitely accessible categories~\cite[Definition~2.1 and Remark~2.2(1)]{AR} form a wider class than the locally finitely presentable ones.
 The theory of finitely accessible additive categories goes back to the paper~\cite[Section~2]{Len} (where they were not defined yet).
 Subsequently they were studied in the papers~\cite{CB,Kra} under the name of ``locally finitely presented'' additive categories.
+All coproducts exist in any finitely accessible additive category.

 We suggest~\cite[Sections~8.1\+-8.2]{PS5} as an additional reference source on locally finitely presentable abelian categories.
 Our proof of Proposition~A(i) (Proposition~\ref{FP2-varinjlim-extension-closed} below) is a slight generalization of the argument in~\cite[Proposition~8.4]{PS5}.